KevinAst/action-u/docs/intro.md

   - {{book.guide.basics}} ... learn the basics of {{book.api.generateActions}}

-  - {{book.guide.formalTypes}} ... take a closer look at what is going on
+  - {{book.guide.formalTypes}} ... a valuable diagram detailing
+    exactly what is going on!

   - {{book.guide.shapes}} ... there is a lot of flexibility in how you organize your {{book.api.ActionStruct}}